 Looking for an alphabet learning invitation that can be kept out and enjoyed off and on for a few days?!
 This is the activity for you!
-This alphabet practice activity will keep your child interested and engaged for a long time.
+This alphabet match activity will keep your child interested and engaged for a long time.
 This activity mixes art with learning and is perfect for preschool aged kids and up.

 I’m kinda over the quick worksheets from school and other activities that are over in 5 minutes.
 The effort it takes to get a four year old interested in a worksheet that will only last a few minutes is just not worth it for us!
-So here is a fun alternative that young children can revisit throughout the week!
-Children get the chance to get creative do their work whenever they choose.
+So here is a fun alternative alphabet match activity that young children can revisit throughout the week!
+Children get the chance to get creative and do their work whenever they choose.

 This post contains Affiliate links for your convenience.